The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Production of light nuclei, hypernuclei, and antinuclei.

+The hot and dense matter created in ultra-relativistic heavy-ion collisions is uniquely suitable for the study of production of light nuclei, hypernuclei and their antinuclei.
+Theoretical calculations indicate that the thermal model as well as the coalescence model can describe the relative production abundance of such objects in high energy heavy-ion collisions \cite{Andronic:2011,Andronic1:2011,Cleymans:2011,Xue:2012}.
+Such an exercise certainly helps in understanding the creation of matter-antimatter asymmetry arising in the early universe and also the strength of nuclear interaction for the antinuclei.
+It also gives a hint on the degree of thermalization for heavy nuclei in the fireball created after the heavy-ion collisions.
+Several authors $e.g.$, Andronic $et \; al.$ \cite{Andronic:2011,Andronic1:2011}, Cleymans $et \; al.$ \cite{Cleymans:2011}, and Xue $et \; al.$ \cite{Xue:2012} have recently attempted to explain the production of nuclei, antinuclei and hypernuclei using thermal and simple coalescence model calculations.
+It is worthwhile to study the results on the basis of our model and to compare them with those from other calculations.

-We present an analysis of light nuclei, hypernuclei and their anti-particles using the chemical freeze-out concept within our model calculation.
+We present an analysis of light nuclei, hypernuclei and their anti-particles using the chemical freeze-out concept within our model calculation to see the effect of excluded-volume picture.
 The productions of light nuclei and hypernuclei at chemical freeze-out points may not be appropriately calculated, because their binding energies are of the order of few MeV and the chemical freeze-out temperatures are around $100-165 \;MeV$.
-But we know that the relative yield of particles composed of nucleons is mainly determined by the entropy per baryon which is fixed at chemical freeze-out line in our model [5].
-This was first outlined in [69] and was subsequently emphasized in [70].
-This constitutes the basis of thermal analyses for the yields of light nuclei [71,72].
+But we know that the relative yield of particles composed of nucleons is mainly determined by the entropy per baryon which is fixed at chemical freeze-out line in our model \cite{Tiwari:2012}.
+This was first outlined in \cite{Siemens:1979} and was subsequently emphasized in \cite{Hahn:1988}.
+This thus constitutes the basis of thermal analyses for the yields of light nuclei \cite{Braun:1995,Braun:2002}.
 Thus the production yields of light nuclei and hypernuclei is entirely governed by the entropy conservation.
-Recently the first measurement of the lightest (anti) hypernuclei was done by the STAR experiment at RHIC [73].
-We want to ask an interesting question whether the productions of antinuclei can also be explained by our model.
-In this paper, we predict and throw light on the production yields of light nuclei, hypernuclei, and heavy baryons (anti-baryons) within our thermal model approach and we compare our thermal model calculations with the experimental data.
-The thermal freeze-out parameters for these yields are also taken as the same as used for other ratios.
+Recently the first measurement of the lightest (anti) hypernuclei was done by the STAR experiment at RHIC \cite{Abelev:2010}.
+We ask an interesting question here whether the production of antinuclei can also be explained by our model without invoking any other parameter.
+In this section, we have calculated the production yields of light nuclei, hypernuclei, and heavy baryons (anti-baryons) within our thermal model approach and have compared our thermal model calculations with the experimental data.
+The freeze-out parameters for these yields are taken as the same as was used for other ratios \cite{Tiwari:2012}.